JetBrains/kotlin-web-demo/examples/Kotlin Koans/Properties/Delegates how it works/task.md

 ## Delegates

-Implement methods of the EffectiveDate class so it could be used as a delegate for properties with type MyDate and delegated value would be stored as Long.
+Implement the methods of the class 'EffectiveDate' so it can be delegated to.
+Store only the time in milliseconds in 'timeInMillis' property.

-Use extension functions `MyDate.toMillis()` and `Long.toDate()`, defined at [MyDate.kt](/#/Kotlin%20Koans/Properties/Delegates%20how%20it%20works/MyDate.kt)
+Use the extension functions `MyDate.toMillis()` and `Long.toDate()`, defined at [MyDate.kt](/#/Kotlin%20Koans/Properties/Delegates%20how%20it%20works/MyDate.kt)